Typhoon Tembin: Meteorological history

 On December 14, the United States Joint Typhoon Warning Center (JTWC) started to publicly monitor a tropical disturbance that had developed about 620 km to the south-southeast of Chuuk State.
 At this time, the disturbance had a broad low-level circulation center, while atmospheric convection surrounding the system was poorly organized.
 Over the next couple of days, the disturbance gradually developed further as it moved west-northwestwards within an area of favorable conditions for further development, including low vertical wind shear and warm sea surface temperatures of 30-31 °C. On December 16, the Japan Meteorological Agency (JMA) classified the disturbance as a weak tropical depression, however they reclassified it as an area of low pressure during the following day.

 On December 20, the JMA reclassified the system as a tropical depression, after atmospheric convection had started to wrap into the low-level circulation center (LLCC).
 By this time the system was located about 85 km to the northwest of Melekeok, Palau, and moving northwestwards along the subtropical ridge towards Mindanao in the Philippines.
 Later the same day, the JTWC and PAGASA also classified the system as a tropical depression with the latter naming it as Vinta.
 Not long after, the JMA upgraded the system to a tropical storm and named it Tembin.
+(Note: The name Tembin (Japanese: テンビン, [tẽ̞mbʲĩn]) was contributed by Japan and refers to the constellation Libra, the balancing scale, in Japanese.)

 On December 21, satellite imagery revealed formative banding wrapping around Tembin's LLCC amid an environment of low to moderate vertical wind shear and warm waters of 29 C. Noting this increase in organization, the JTWC upgraded the system to a tropical storm as well.
 By 12:00 UTC, the JMA found that Tembin had intensified further to a severe tropical storm.
 Three hours later, the JTWC reported 1-minute sustained winds had increased to 75 km/h.
 Later, the PAGASA announced that Tembin made landfall in Cateel, Davao Oriental around 17:45 UTC.
 Within the JTWC's next advisory on 21:00 UTC, they mentioned that feeder bands was wrapping in a central dense overcast feature that was obscuring its LLCC.
 While Tembin traversed Mindanao, convection warmed and the storm slightly weakened, and the JMA downgraded the system back to a tropical storm at 03:00 UTC on December 22.
 However, Tembin strengthened back into a severe tropical storm several hours later, just after making its second landfall near Balabac, Palawan.
 Following the course of Severe Tropical Storm Linda, impact in Vietnam and the Mekong Delta was presumed.
 As a weak late-season tropical cyclone, Tembin dissipated near Cape Cà Mau on December 26.